Interhall Environment Competition

-The Interhall Energy Competition is a joint venture by the Students’ Association, Hall Environment Reps, Residential & Business Services, Estates Environment Team and Transition University of St Andrews.
-Students and staff work together to reduce the energy consumed in student accommodation, supporting the University’s commitment to be carbon neutral in energy.
+The Interhall Environment Competition is a joint venture by the Residential & Business Services, Estates Environment Team and Transition University of St Andrews.
+Students and staff work together to reduce the environmental impact of student accommodation, supporting the University’s commitment to be sustainable and carbon neutral in energy.

 How does it work?

 At the start of the academic year, each hall recruits a Hall Environment Rep to help galvanise activity.
 Points are then awarded to halls for their efforts in each of the target components.
 The point grading is as follows:

 - Reducing energy consumption (50 pts per month)

 - Reducing plate food waste in dining halls (20 pts per month)

 - Increasing dry mixed recycling rates against landfill weights (20 pts per month)